TheGreyGhost/MinecraftByExample/README.md

 ### Containers (Inventories)
   - [MBE30][30] - a simple container for storing items in the world - similar to a Chest
-  - X [MBE31][31] - a functional container such as a Furnace or Crafting Table
+  - [MBE31][31] - a functional container such as a Furnace or Crafting Table

 ### Recipes (Crafting/Furnace)
   - X [MBE35][35] - some typical example crafting recipes and furnace (smelting) recipes